-Where a renewal of an EL is sought, MEG generally continues to apply the Native Title Condition, so that the determinations will continue to apply to the renewal.
-The renewed licence would thus be excluded from the RTN by the determinations in the same way as the grant of the licence was excluded from the RTN by the determinations.
+Where a renewal of a PEL or PSPA is sought, MEG generally continues to apply the Native Title Condition, so that the determinations will continue to apply to the renewal.
+The renewed PEL or PSPA would thus be excluded from the RTN by the Determinations in the same way as the grant of the PEL or PSPA was excluded from the RTN by the Determinations.

-Where the RTN has been completed and Minister's consent has been granted, the Native Title Condition will remain on the EL and the titleholder may prospect on the land that was subject to the RTN.
+Where the RTN has been completed and Minister's consent has been granted, the Native Title Condition will remain on the PEL or PSPA and the titleholder may prospect on the land that was subject to the RTN.